achliopa/udemy_ReactNativeCourse/readme.md

 ## IMPORTANT NOTE

 * When we reboot our linuc dev machine and we try to npm start or run-android it crashes.
 We need to run the watchamn config sctipt again and it is ok. as eslint is not properly configured yet we use our emulator for debugging.
-(SWEET) we rerun the app with typing r with the emulator on
+(SWEET) we rerun the app with typing 2 times r with the emulator on
 * in ios development or in old version there where 2 different index.js files. index.ios.js and index.android.js. we will check if we need to create two root app files.
 NO. We change to index.android.js and it breaks

 ## Lecture 21 - Application Outline